symfony/symfony-docs/messenger.rst

                     message) - in seconds.
 auto_setup          Whether the table should be created
-                    automatically during send / get.       true
+                    automatically during send / get.       true batch_size          How many messages a consumer will      1 pull in one go from the queue and, before pulling more messages.
 ==================  =====================================  ======================

 .. note::